axelhahn/restic-http-server-for-synology/readme.md

 The default config activates private repos (see restic http doc for description).
 In short: a user [user] gets access to [backup-url]:[port]/[user]/ only ... with its own password.

-Execute `./useradmin.sh add USERNAME` to create (or update) a user with a generated password (32 chars by default).
+Execute `./useradmin.sh add USERNAME` to create a user with a generated password (32 chars by default).
 Copy and paste the shown password in the output to your restic client config.
 The password visible only once.

 It is not possible to show the password again.